intel/llvm/sycl/doc/design/CommandGraph.md

 [CUDA Driver API](https://docs.nvidia.com/cuda/cuda-driver-api/group__CUDA__GRAPH.html#group__CUDA__GRAPH).
 The CUDA Driver API is preferred over the CUDA Runtime API to implement the SYCL Graph backend to remain consistent with other UR functions.
-Synchonizations between commands (UR sync-points) are implemented using graph dependencies.
+Synchronization between commands (UR sync-points) is implemented using graph dependencies.

 Executable CUDA Graphs can be submitted to a CUDA stream